chiunhau/redux-form-validation-helpers/README.md

 })(SyncValidationForm)
 ```

-For some reasons I want to split those validation logics to somewhere and make them reusable, so let me introduce my helpers and just replace the original `validate` function like this:
+Not that cool.
+It pollute the file (IMO) and is lack of reusability.
+So let me introduce my helpers and replace the original `validate` function like this:

 ```js
 import vSetRules, {vMoreThan, vEmail, vROCId} from 'redux-form-validation-so-easy'